DavidAnson/markdownlint/doc/Rules.md

 ```

 The setext_with_atx and setext_with_atx_closed doc styles allow atx-style
-headers of level 3 or more in documents with setext style headers:
+headings of level 3 or more in documents with setext style headings:

 ```markdown
 Setext style H1